OmkarMokashi/Data-Migration-Accelerator-Cockpit-Server/README.md

 ## Deployment
+Create a folder Cockpit and Clone or download the distribution to that folder, Open CMD and cd to src\app then run the command "npm install" this will take 5-10 minutes to install all the dependency files.
+Then run the command "ng build --watch" to let the application do continuous building.
+(It will show six chunks rendered which means it has done the build.
+It will still be running let it be if you are still doing further development).
-Unzip the distribution file, and change directory to DataMigrationAccelerator\CockPit Run the command from the directory DataMigrationAccelerator\CockPit node app.js
+Then Run the command from the directory CockPit
+"node app.js" This will start the server up and running.

 ## Verification
 Hit the URL
 http://cockpitserverhostname:3001
-cockpitserverhostname is the hostname of the machine running the cockpit server.
+"cockpitserverhostname" is the hostname of the machine running the cockpit server.
+And 3001 is the cockpit server port that we have specified in the .env file.

 A successful deployment will show the Cockpit Server Welcome page.